Image: Hadley Park homestead, Penrith NSW

 Image: the historic Fernhill Estate, Mulgoa, NSW.

 Fernhill Estate was first established in the late 1830s by pastoralist Edward Cox and the estate’s homestead built in 1842 is surrounded by Cumberland Plain Woodland.
 The estate, located next to Mulgoa Village, comprises the heritage-listed homestead, another home and outbuildings, gardens, lakes, paddocks, equine facilities and a 2km horse race track.

 The estate’s homestead mansion is an example of colonial–era Greek Revival architecture with an intact early colonial garden.

-The Department of Planning and Environment has finalised the purchase of the central precinct of Fernhill Estate at Mulgoa.
+The Department has finalised the purchase of the central precinct of Fernhill Estate at Mulgoa.
 The historic Estate will be reserved as green open space and its heritage buildings and gardens preserved.